 Chengdu - China's symbolic western capital and the residence of the country's most lovable black and white bear, Chengdu has an abundance to offer.
-A fast-paced economy which is dragging China's west into the 21st century, it is no wonder that Chengdu's appeal is growing year on year.
+With a fast-paced economy that is dragging China's west into the 21st century; it is no wonder that Chengdu's appeal is growing year on year.
+As the gateway into Sichuan Provinces large collection of sights, as well as Chengdu being its own trove of historical and cultural treasures, Chengdu is a must visit on any trip to China.